Emotional Freedom Technique (EFT)

 - weight loss

 It is important to note that EFT is a complementary therapy and therefore should be used alongside medical advice.
 If you suffer from any of the above, be sure to speak to your doctor.
-You should also advise your EFT practitioner if you are undergoing any other form of therapy or medication.
+You should also advise your EFT practitioner if you are undergoing any other form of therapy or are taking medication.

 Another consideration to keep in mind is that while EFT does tackle emotional concerns, it should not be used in place of mental health treatment.
 For some, EFT will not be suitable.
 Be sure to tell your doctor/mental health practitioner before starting any new therapies.

 In all situations where you are looking at psychological concerns, working with a qualified professional is helpful.
 Emotional Freedom Technique can be self-applied, and indeed this is what draws many people to it.
 Being able to take your healing into your own hands can be empowering and allows you to work consistently on yourself.

 Having said this, learning the techniques from a professional initially is highly recommended.
 This is because they can talk to you about your personal circumstances and your specific concerns.
 Knowing this, they can recommend a tapping routine that will work best for you.

 When addressing psychological concerns you may need to think about situations that worry you.
 Doing this in the presence of a professional offers a safe environment.
 Having a greater understanding of psychology allows EFT practitioners to guide you through the process.